 Who is responsible for ensuring collection of data in the UK?

 The government department with overall responsibility for the data collection is the Department for Transport, (DfT).
-It employs a collection agent, BMT Reliability consultants, to carry out the day-to-day operation of the data collection activity.
+It employs a collection agent, BMT Asset Performance, to carry out the day-to-day operation of the data collection activity.

 Where can I find the results from the data collected?